 GET /users/1/relationships/citizenships?page[cursor]=DoJu → second page

-This is handled the same way as resource pagination — your readMany() method returns a PaginationAwareResponse, and the framework generates the appropriate next link.
+This is handled the same way as resource pagination — your readMany() method returns a PaginationAwareResponse, and the framework generates the appropriate pagination links.

 Choosing a Strategy